asm123/asm123.github.io/_posts/2025-01-31-100p-ml-book-notes.md

 date: 2025-01-31
 title: Book notes - "The Hundred-Page Machine Learning Book"
 tags: ai-ml
-last_updated: 2025-01-31
+last_updated: 2025-02-02
 status: init
 type: note
 ---

 Notes taken while reading [The Hundred-Page Machine Learning Book](https://themlbook.com/) by Andriy Burkov.
 Some notes are directly from the content of the book, some are for related concepts from across the web, some are my own interpretation.
+Not exhaustive.

 ---